ousatov-ua/dns/README.md

 #### 🔸 Install Unbound

 * We need to compile it locally because default `Unbound` from `apt` does not include `cachedb` module.
+* Even if you will not use `Redis` as Level 2 cache for `Unbound` I would anyway suggest to compile `Unbound` locally to have the latest version.

 ```shell
 wget https://github.com/NLnetLabs/unbound/archive/refs/tags/release-1.19.3.zip